 South Africa HIV

 Overall HIV peak prevalence occurs in 35 to 39 year olds at 31.5% (females at 39.4% and males at 23.7%) but differs by sex, peaking at an older age among males (45 to 49 years) at 24.8% compared to females (35 to 39 years).
-The chart above shows the breakdown of HIV prevalence by age and gender.
 This disparity in HIV prevalence by sex is most pronounced among young adults: HIV prevalence among 20 to 24 year-olds is three times higher among females (15.6%) than males (4.8%).
-Fortunately numbers are declining in correlation with outrolling better HIV education and stressing the importance of condom use.
+Fortunately numbers are declining in correlation with rolling out better HIV education and stressing the importance of condom use.
 Among individuals aged 15-64 years with two or more sexual partners in the last year, 55.6% self-reported condom use at last sex.

 Of those aged 25-49 years, both males (53.0%) and females (53.4%) had similar proportions of condom use.
 68% of young males (15-24 years) with multiple partners reported condom use at last sex compared to 47.3% of females of the same age.
 Only 33.3% of older adults (50-64) years with multiple partners used condoms at last sex.
 Whilst HIV numbers in South Africa are falling, the burden of HIV continues to disproportionately affect different geographical regions and high risk groups, especially black Africans, adolescent girls and young women.
 In the video (below), a group of South African children talk about HIV / AIDS, how its affected their communities and families, and the impact of programs to address the issue.
 Current figures suggest is levelling out and dropping for some age groups.